Connect with us

 Emotional Eating: Causes and How to Control It

-re physically hungry, but because they are trying to deal with emotions.
-Whether it’s stress, sadness, boredom, or even happiness, food can sometimes feel like an easy escape.
+Struggling with emotional eating?
+You’re not alone.
+Many people find themselves reaching for food not because they are physically hungry, but because they are trying to deal with emotions.
+Whether it’s stress, sadness, boredom or even happiness, food can sometimes feel like a simple way to cope.

 emotional eating concept showing stress eating and unhealthy food habits